veera-GS/technical-assessment/readme.md

 * JWT authentication with RBAC
 * Clean architecture and modular code
 * Practical MongoDB schema design
+* I am not use dotenv , i directly used mongo url its created with temp mail,its not a problem but its worst case.

 Partial completion aligns with assessment guidelines, focusing on clarity and correctness.